szilard/kaggle-scripts-R-pydata/README.md

-xgboost is a C++ library with R/Python/etc. API as already mentioned at the R section. nltk is a text processing library with some ML. lasagne, nolearn, keras, theano (and tensorflow 3 uses) are mainly for deep learning.
+xgboost is a C++ library with R/Python/etc. API as already mentioned at the R section. nltk is a text processing library with some ML. lasagne, nolearn, keras, theano (and tensorflow with 3 uses) are mainly for deep learning.

 ## Discussion